 Changes to filtering rules November 2020: What you need to know

-This page brings together everything related to the changes to the filtering rules that were announced by the government in July 2020, and will come into effect on 28 November 2020, following a Supreme Court ruling and our campaigning work over many years.
+This page brings together everything related to the changes to the filtering rules that were announced by the government in July 2020, and are in effect as of 28 November 2020, following a Supreme Court ruling and our campaigning work over many years.

 The filtering rules establish which convictions and cautions no longer show up on standard and enhanced criminal record checks issued by the Disclosure and Barring Service (DBS) in England and Wales.